devansh-299/LunchBox/README.md

 # LunchBox

 LunchBox is a native Android application for finding nearby restaurantContainers, their servings, and what not!
 The application follows MVVM architecture and is written in Java.
-This project comes under Technology Incubator Programme BITS Pilani Goa Campus
+This project comes under Technology Incubator Programme BITS Pilani Goa Campus.

 ## Building The Code

-1. Clone the repository using HTTP:`https://github.com/devansh-299/LunchBox.git`
+1. Clone the repository using HTTP: `https://github.com/devansh-299/LunchBox.git`
 2. Open Android Studio.
 3. Click on 'Open an existing Android Studio project'
 4. Browse to the directory where you cloned the project and click OK.